-If you have chronic obstructive pulmonary disease (COPD), you may have little appetite or feel too tired to prepare and eat meals.
-But eating regularly and eating healthy foods is important because food:
+If you have COPD, you may have little appetite or feel too tired to prepare and eat meals.
+But eating regularly and eating healthy foods is important.
+That's because food:

 - Provides your body with the energy it needs to function, such as for breathing and digestion.

-- Provides you with the energy you need for daily activities.
+- Gives you the energy you need for daily activities.

-People with COPD often have trouble preparing foods and eating.
-The following tips can make eating easier and help you get necessary nutrition.
-But if you have other health problems that may restrict the foods you can eat, talk with your doctor or a registered dietitian before making changes in your diet.
+The following tips can make eating easier and help you get the nutrition you need.
+But if you have other diet limitations, talk with your doctor or a registered dietitian before making changes in what you eat.

 - Choose foods that are easy to prepare.